-Actual implementation of the VaR system will be a different process depending on whether you install vendor software or internally developed your own system.
+Actual implementation of thevalue-at-risk system will be a different process depending on whether you install vendor software or internally developed your own system.
 However, since most implementations combine some vendor software and some internally developed software, your own implementation is likely to blend the two processes.

 12.6.1 Internally Developed Software

-The purpose of the document is to detail all inputs, mathematical formulas and outputs for the VaR system.
+The purpose of the document is to detail all inputs, mathematical formulas and outputs for thevalue-at-risk system.
 The document should be expressed in non-technical language to the extent possible, so as to be accessible to both finance and IT professionals.
-Authors should draw on both the requirements document, which should already exist, and this book, which provides detailed information on the analytics one might incorporate into a VaR system.
+Authors should draw on both the requirements document, which should already exist, and this book, which provides detailed information on the analytics one might incorporate into avalue-at-risk system.
 If authors adopt the terminology and notation of this book, then the book can serve as a reference to support the design document.

 If use cases are employed for the requirements process, the design documentation will be driven from the use cases.
 The design process will consist of expanding each use case with design details.